Whitney Nic James

 1. Insecure (Hulu + HBO)

 I’m late to the party.
 I know.
-But thanks to Hulu, I was able to watch all four seasons of Insecure with a 7-day free HBO pass.
+But thanks to Hulu, I could watch all four seasons of Insecure with a 7-day free HBO pass.
 I started watching on a Thursday and was done by the following Tuesday afternoon.
 I would’ve finished sooner, but I had to wait for my husband to watch.
 He became a fan of the show after episode three.

+The show does a great job of exploring a friendship between two Black women, navigating through the murk and mere of everyday life.
 I thoroughly enjoyed watching the two main characters, Issa and Molly, grow from season to season.
-The show does a great job of exploring a friendship between two Black women, navigating through the murk and mere of everyday life.
-My husband and I also appreciated the very obvious homage Issa pays to the Black Los Angeles experience.
+My husband and I appreciated Issa’s obvious homage to the Black Los Angeles experience.
 And, thanks in large part to both musical geniuses Raphael Saadiq and Solange, the show features some delightful and refreshing musical content.

 2. Greenleaf (Netflix + OWN)